xtendo-org/.../retiring.md

 Steps required to retire a system.
 Memo for my future self.

-## GitHub
+## Change password

+Change password for the services with locally stored passwords.

+- Instant messengers.
+- GitHub.
-- Unregister the public key for the system.
+    - Remove the public key as well.